 My mom’s one truth is that a woman’s job is to suffer.
 I will never forget it, not because I believe it, but because I've heard some variation of it hundreds of times in my short life.
 Sometimes, my mom recites it like a mantra.
 Other times, she seems to want to warn me.
 But every time, it is said without emotion.
 It is a truth that grabs me by the throat and will never let go.

 It was my third week in Gyeonggi-do, South Korea.
 I was 16 years old, going into my junior year, and nearing the end of summer break.
 My mom, my aunt, and I walked home the long way despite the August heat.
-The humid air hung over our heads.
+The humid air hung over our heads like a piece of waterlogged cloth.
 It smelled of cow shit and pollution.
 With grocery bags digging into our palms and our feet hot, we walked through a flower field.
-Gyeonggi-do is not Seoul by any means, but it’s not the countryside either.
+Gyeonggi-do is not Seoul, but it’s not the countryside either.
 There are pockets of city here and there and, not unlike the field we were walking through then, pockets of fields and farmland.